Dr. Christopher Gargamelli

 Charity Uman, DVM

-Medical Director - ER
+Medical Director - Emergency and Critical Care

 Dr. Uman obtained a Master of Science degree in Animals and Public Policy from the Cumming Tufts School of Veterinary Medicine Center, Center for Animals and Public Policy.
 She received her DVM from the Louisiana State University School of Veterinary Medicine and has been in practice since 2010.